George Grauel Faculty Fellowship

 To apply for the Summer Research Fellowship, please visit the Forms and Deadlines page.

-The Committee on Research & Service promotes, fosters, and encourages research and publication by directly assisting faculty research and development as much as possible within the limits of available funds.
+The Committee on Research, Service, and Faculty Development promotes, fosters, and encourages research and publication by directly assisting faculty research and development as much as possible within the limits of available funds.
 Small grants for financial assistance for the support of research and publication by full-time faculty members, are available from the Vice Provost for Academic Affairs who serves ex officio as chair of the Committee on Research and Service.
-For the 2021-22 academic year, all requests must be limited to no more than $300, and an applicant will be limited to one award.
+Requests will be limited to $300, and an applicant will be limited to one award per academic year.

 Applying for Research Funds